 You might not experience every single one of the 34 signs of menopause on our menopause symptoms checklist.
 If you find that a lot of these sound familiar or ring true with your experiences, then you might want to consider doing a little bit more research or speaking to your doctor for more advice.

 If your periods are becoming erratic or your flow is either lighter or heavier, you could be perimenopausal.
 If you have heavy or irregular periods, see your doctor for a check-up and to rule out any potentially treatable underlying causes.
-You may also want to ask about treatment options, which include hormone-releasing coils known as intrauterine systems (IUS).
+You may also want to ask about treatment options, which include hormone-releasing coils known as hormonal Intrauterine Devices (IUDs).
 Brand names available are Mirena, Levosert and Benilexa.
 These can give relief from heavy bleeding.
 If you are not using hormonal birth control, you can track your period frequency in the run-up to menopause – your menopause has officially started after a year without a period.
-Read more about heavy periods during perimenopause and the IUS.
+Read more about heavy periods during perimenopause and the hormonal IUD.

 2. Hot flushes (Vasomotor)

 A hot flush feels like a wave of heat flowing through your body and you may experience a red face and chest as your blood vessels dilate to cool you down.
 Out of the 34 symptoms of menopause, many women find hot flushes cause the most embarrassment and stress, especially at work.
 Read our tips on dealing with hot flushes at work and learn more about hot flushes in our symptoms library.

 3. Night sweats (Vasomotor)